opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      # Expected device name when a volume is attached to an instance.
      volume_device_name: vdb

-Making Sense of CVP Test Results
+Making Sense of OVP Test Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When a tester is performing trial runs, Dovetail stores results in a local file by default.